sreent/machine-learning/Lectures/6 Logistic Regression/Note: Logistic Regression.md

 - **Precision** measures how many of our predicted positives (high churn probability) are actual churn cases.
 This is crucial if false positives are costly.
 - **Recall** measures how many actual churn cases we correctly identified, which is important if missing true positives (actual churners) is costly.

 **K-Fold Cross Validation** is commonly used to assess how well our model generalizes to new data.
-It involves splitting the data into \( K \) parts, training on \( K-1 \) parts, and validating on the remaining part.
-This process repeats \( K \) times, with each part serving as the validation set once.
+It involves splitting the data into $K$ parts, training on $K-1$ parts, and validating on the remaining part.
+This process repeats $K$ times, with each part serving as the validation set once.
 Cross-validation ensures our model is robust and minimizes overfitting, making it especially valuable when data is limited.

 **Summary**